Special arrangements for examination and assessment

 - Illness or misadventure (Special Consideration)

-- Ongoing illness or disability (Personal Learning Plan) (Disability Services ).
+- Ongoing illness or disability (Personal Learning Plan) (Disability support ).

 More information on special arrangements for assessments can be found by searching for 'assessment policy' in the University Policy Register.